DavidRFerreira/RelevanceFeedback/README.md

 ```

 where
-- Ql is the optimal query modified vector.
+- Ql is the optimal query vector modified.
 - Qm[i] is the weight of term i in the query vector obtained with the Rocchio Algorithm.
-- d is the attenuation factor for the Immediate Neighborhood Factor.
+- d is the attenuation weight for the Immediate Neighborhood Factor.
-- V[i] is the Immediate Neighborhood Factor for term i (number of times it occur in the immediate proximity to query's terms).
+- V[i] is the Immediate Neighborhood Factor for term i (number of times it occurs in the immediate proximity to query's terms).

-With our earliear example, this changed the Query Vector to:
+With our earlier example, this changed the Query Vector to:
 - [advice] -> [1.15]
 - [referee] -> [0.81]
 - [dean] -> [0.75]